Asha Randall

 Asha Katherine Randall (born 6 April 1990) is an English synchronised swimmer who represented Great Britain in the team event at the 2012 London Olympics.

 Asha is the younger sister of synchronized swimmer Jenna Randall.
-Since announcing her retirement in 2013 from the sport along with her sister and other member of the London 2012 team, Asha has been performing as part Aquabatix, a synchronized swimming act which featured on Britain's Got Talent.
+Since announcing her retirement in 2013 from the sport along with her sister and other member of the London 2012 team, Asha has been performing as part Aquabatix, a synchronised swimming act which featured on Britain's Got Talent.